advancedresearch/advancedresearch.github.io/blog/2023-05-16-hegel-and-wittgenstein-mundane-and-crisis.md

 Philosophy as a discipline had to confront its evidential lack of crisis.
 Wittgenstein described this situation as "philosophy is when language goes on holiday".
 He was quick to dismiss philosophy as a whole.
-However, in hindsight I find it more productive to look at Wittgenstein's notes, organised by Bergen University, to figure out what Wittgenstein was trying to accomplish, instead of his official arguments.
+However, in hindsight I find it more productive to look at [Wittgenstein's research notes](https://wab.uib.no/), organised by Bergen University, to figure out what Wittgenstein was trying to accomplish, instead of his official arguments.
 When Wittgenstein is no longer the center of attention,